Artprentice/alx-system_engineering-devops/0x14-mysql/README.md

 # 0x14.
 MySQL
 In this project, I learned about:
-- What is the main role of databases and db replica
+- The main role of databases and db replica
-- What is a database replica and how to create one
+- Database replica and how to create one